dball/skip_activerecord_callbacks/README.md

 ## Seriously?

-Yeah.
+Yeah, I know.
 But it seems to work just fine.
 The undecoration is the first thing that happens when running the `:save` callbacks, so it would seem the only way this could not work is if ActiveRecord failed to call the `run_callbacks` method on save, or if ActiveSupport needed to call the